JCarlee/Layer-SQL/README.md

 The layer statement utility provides a graphical user interface for providing values to be used in the layer.sql statment.
 Default values are provided, but should be replaced.

-Pressing save creates a .sql file as chosen by the user.
+Clicking save creates a .sql file as chosen by the user.
 If "Create CSV Report" is selected, an accompanying csv will

 GUI package: Tkinter

 ![Layer GUI](layer_gui.png)

+Asterisks indicate placeholder values that must be replaced.

 ## table_design.py